Chapter 12 : Dizzying

 I gritted my teeth together, trying to quell my fury.

 He thought I was a coward.
 He thought I was incapable.

-Wincing, I lay there for a moment, motionless as I stared straight ahead.
+Wincing, I lay there for a moment, motionless as I stared ahead uncomprehendingly.
 Six different versions of the sky swam in front of me in a dizzying, swirling pattern.
 In my adrenaline-addled shock, I could hear the distant sound of footfall.
 Probably Freddy and Potter, coming to find me...
 Oh Merlin, I was never going to live this down.

 "Agatha Bennett?
 What are you doing here?"